-While day has been building altars his entire life, he has been building an altar every morning as a practice for the past 5 years inside Wildcat Canyon in Richmond, CA. Inspired to share the benefits of this daily practice, he has gathered communities all over the United Staes to attend his altar and mandala making workshops and believes there is real healing and connection that happens when people create prayerful earth art.
+While Schildkret has been building earth altars his entire life, he has been building an altar every morning as a practice for the past five years inside Wildcat Canyon in Richmond, CA. Inspired to share the benefits of this daily practice, he has gathered communities all over the United States and Canada to attend his altar and mandala making workshops.
+His work proves there is real healing and connection happening when people create intentional earth art.